Optimizing model-agnostic Random Subspace ensembles: Results

-We retrieved biological, classification datasets from the {\it scikit-feature} repository \cite{scikit-feature}.
-These datasets have the particularity to have very few ($\sim 100$) samples for several thousands features.
+\begin{itemize} \item The {\it tabular} benchmark from \cite{grinsztajn22}.
+This benchmark contains 55 tabular datasets from various domains, split into four groups (regression or classification, with or without categorical features).
+Dataset sizes are indicated in Tables~\ref{tab:real_datasets_regression} and \ref{tab:real_datasets_classification}.
+For each dataset, we randomly choose 3,000 samples, that we split to compose the training, validation and test sets (1,000 samples each).
+The results of the different approaches are then averaged over 10 such random samplings. \item Biological, classification datasets from the {\it scikit-feature} repository \cite{scikit-feature}.
+These datasets (also tabular) have the particularity to have very few ($\sim 100$) samples for several thousands features.
 Among the biological datasets available in the repository, we filtered out datasets and classes in order to have only datasets with at least 30 samples per class.
-The final dataset sizes are indicated in Table~\ref{tab:scikit_feature_datasets}.

-Table~\ref{tab:scikit_RSB_PRSB} shows the average misclassification rates, estimated with 5-fold cross-validation.
-PRSB either outperforms RSB or has an equivalent misclassification rate (the exceptions being on the Prostate\_GE and SMK\_CAN\_187 datasets with SVM).
-PRSB models also tend to be much sparser than RSB ensembles, when comparing the (expected) number of selected features per base model (Table~\ref{tab:scikit_feature_RSB_PRSB_K}).
-PRSB combined with trees or kNNs tends to be on par with RF and GBDT, while PRSB-SVM yields the worse performance (Table~\ref{tab:scikit_feature_RSB_PRSB_comp}).
-Note that a single SVM already tends to be the worse performer compared to a single decision tree or kNN (Table~\ref{tab:scikit_RSB_PRSB}).
+The final dataset sizes are indicated in Table~\ref{tab:real_datasets_classification}.
+Given the small dataset sizes, we estimate the prediction accuracies on these datasets with 5-fold cross-validation, and for each fold we use 80\% of the training set to train the models and the remaining 20\% as validation set.
+Given the very high number of features in these datasets, we add in the objective function of PRS a regularization term that enforces sparsity (see Section~\ref{sec:PRS_discussion}), and we select the value of the regularization coefficient $\lambda$ (among \{0.0001, 0.001, 0.01, 0.1\}) that maximizes the accuracy on the validation set. \end{itemize}

+To aggregate the prediction performance across multiple datasets, we first normalize the performance score ($R^2$ or accuracy) between 0 and 1 via an affine renormalization between the worse- and top-performing methods for each dataset.
+The normalized scores are then averaged over the different datasets and the 10 data subsamplings (for the tabular datasets) or 5 cross-validation folds (for the scikit-feature datasets).

+Table~\ref{tab:real_perf_overall} shows the aggregated prediction scores, while the raw scores for each dataset can be found in Tables~\ref{tab:real_single_RS_PRS_tree}-\ref{tab:real_comp}.
+PRS always improves over RS, except on the scikit-feature benchmark with decision trees, and is also usually better than RaSE.
+PRS-SVM yields the highest performance on the scikit-feature benchmark, but RF and GBDT remain the best performers on the tabular benchmarks, with an equivalent performance of PRS-kNN on the regression datasets.

+Overall, PRS and RaSE ensembles are sparser than RS, when comparing the (expected) number of selected features per base model (Tables~\ref{tab:real_single_RS_PRS_K_tree}-\ref{tab:real_single_RS_PRS_K_SVM}).
+In particular, RaSE returns very sparse models on the scikit-feature benchmark, as for these datasets the maximum feature subspace size is explicitly set to $\sqrt{N}$ (see Appendix~\ref{sec:rase}), where the number $N$ of samples is very small (between 100 and 200).